Aamir Khan's Daughter Ira Dances With Her Boyfriend; Gets Negative Comments On Her Video

 Recently, Ira confirmed her relationship with Mishaal on Instagram.
 Mishaal describes himself as an artist, producer and composer on his Instagram page.
 He has also released a single 'Mish - Pills' on YouTube.

-Not so long ago, while gracing Karan Johar's chat show, Koffee With Karan, Aamir had revealed that Ira is quite keen to enter film industry.
+Not so long ago, while gracing Karan Johar's chat show, Koffee With Karan, Aamir had revealed that Ira is quite keen to enter the film industry.

 On the work front, Aamir was last seen in Thugs Of Hindustan and will be next seen in Lal Singh Chadda.
 The film also casts Kareena Kapoor Khan in the lead role.